 Howard Wilkinson's title winning upstarts of 1991-92 left no such legacy.
 This is not surprising.
 Though their years in the sun only yielded two league titles, the Don Revie team were a consistent force in English football for a decade.
 Between 1965 and 1974, they never finished outside the top 4 and rarely finished outside the top 2.
 By contrast, Sergeant Wilko's outfit opportunistically stole in for a League title and promptly returned to the back of the peloton.

-Like Leicester City, they capitalised on a vacuum at the summit of English football.
+Like Leicester City in 2015-16, they capitalised on a vacuum at the summit of English football.
 Liverpool, under Graeme Souness, had imploded and were now hovering not far above mid-table irrelevance.
 Their manager's poor handling of ageing stars and poor work in the transfer market would set them back years.

 At the same time, Alex Ferguson's Manchester United were not yet the finished article, relying heavily on Brian McClair and Mark Hughes up front and still bearing the mental scars of years of under-achievement.